 Also, if you are using a local mirror and/or any sort of proxy and you are experiencing a problem, please always reproduce it first by bootstrapping from an official mirror.

 If your image does not boot, please report it to the mailing list together with the information requested in Collect information.
 Do not forget to mention, how/when the image failed exactly, whether using virtualization or real hardware.
 If you are using a virtualization technology of any kind, please always run it on real hardware before reporting a bug.
 Providing a screenshot of the failure is also very helpful.

-The Live Systems Project keeps track of all bugs in the Bug Tracking System (BTS).
+The Debian Live Project keeps track of all bugs in the Bug Tracking System (BTS).
 For information on how to use the system, please see ‹https://bugs.debian.org/›.
 You can also submit the bugs by using the reportbug command from the package with the same name.